nsidc/search-solr-tools/README.md

 # NSIDC Search Solr Tools

-This is a collection of:
+This is a gem that contains:

-* Ruby files and rake tasks to transform ISO into Solr documents
+* Ruby translators to transform various metadata feeds into solr documents
-* Rake tasks to harvest NSIDC and ADE data
+* A command-line utility to access/utilize the gem's translators to harvest metadata into a working solr instance.

 ## Working on the Project